-In February 2009, WMO signed a Memorandum of Understanding (MoU) with USAID, HRC, and NOAA on the implementation of the Flash Flood Guidance System with global coverage project.
+In February 2009, WMO signed a Memorandum of Understanding (MoU) with USAID, HRC, and NOAA on the implementation of the Flash Flood Guidance System with Global Coverage project.
 In June 2012, the MoU was renewed until the end of 2017.
-Funding is available from USAID as the principal donor organization.

-As a result of the expression of interest of participating countries in the Central Asia Region in the Flash Flood Guidance System, an initial planning meeting has been arranged.
+As a result of the expression of interest of South American countries, an initial planning meeting, including an overview of a prototype FFG system developed for the Zarumilla River basin in Peru and Ecuador, has been arranged.
 This meeting will allow:

-- Country experts to see first-hand the technical components of the FFG system; - Country experts to assess the potential utility of adopting such a system within their operations; - Understanding of the requirements of national centres and the regional centre: - Understanding of national implementation requirements including professional staff; - Understanding of the regional and national primary data collection required for the initiation of the project; and - Countries to consider the overall project and whether each wishes to commit to undertaking and supporting the implementation of the project in the Central Asia Region.
+- Country experts to see first-hand the technical components of the FFG system; - Country experts to assess the potential utility of adopting such a system within their operations; - Understanding of the requirements of national and regional centres; - Defining FFG sub-regions within South America for implementations; - Understanding of national implementation requirements including professional staff; - Understanding of the primary data collection required for the initiation of the project; - Discussing potential funding sources; and, - Countries to consider the overall project and whether each wishes to commit to undertaking and supporting an implementation of the project in South America.

-Should countries wish to commit to the implementation of the project, countries would then decide on their national centres and the regional centre.
+Should countries wish to commit to the implementation of the project, countries would then decide on their national centres and the Regional Centres for each sub-region identified in South America.

-WMO in collaboration with financial, technical and regional partners now plans to organize the initial planning meeting where interested countries through the Permanent Representatives of WMO Members and their Hydrological Advisors or designated alternates are expected to discuss all aspects of the proposed project and eventually express whether they commit to participate and cooperate in the project activities and provide technical information that is critical for the successful implementation of the project in the region.
+WMO, in collaboration with financial, technical and regional partners now plans to organize the initial planning meeting where interested countries, represented by experts designated by the Permanent Representatives of WMO Members and their Hydrological Advisors, are expected to discuss all aspects of the proposed project and eventually express whether they commit to participate and cooperate in the project activities and provide technical information that is critical for the successful implementation of the project in the region.

 Aside from the commitments made by participating national agencies, it will be essential to have full details available on issues such as in-kind contributions through infrastructure and personnel, areal information specifying the area(s) to be covered by project activities in the region, availability of supporting data and information including geospatial and historical hydrometeorological information.
-Likewise, the governance of the project and the roles and responsibilities of national participating centres and a Regional Centre will be on the agenda of discussion with expected recommendations and decisions to be made during the meeting.
+Likewise, the governance of the project and the roles and responsibilities of national participating centres and Regional Centres will be on the agenda of discussion with expected recommendations and decisions to be made during the meeting.
 This will be compiled through information received from countries and services on the basis of a Requirements Document to be developed.

-The project will be phased over a period of several years that will be determined during the initial planning meeting, with the bulk of the development and implementation activities occurring during the first year to two years.
+The project will be phased over a period of several years that will be discussed during the initial planning meeting, with the bulk of the development and implementation activities occurring during the first two years.
 The remaining years of the project will focus on training, system operations/evaluation and validation of system outputs to ensure on-going sustainability.